Onassis-dev/modern-swagger-theme/README.md

 ## Usage

-This package exports `customCss` and `customJs` strings that seamlessly integrate with most Swagger UI implementations.
+This package exports `customCss` and `customJsStr` strings that seamlessly integrate with most Swagger UI implementations.

 ### NestJS Integration